imathew/blog/content/posts/2025-12-11-comprehensive-sample-post.md

 ## Font Strategy and Typography

-This blog now uses a carefully optimized font strategy that reduces file size while maintaining excellent visual hierarchy and readability.
-Here's what was implemented:
+This blog uses a carefully optimized font strategy based on a major second (1.125x) typographic scale, with a root font size of 18px (1em).
+The system is built entirely on CSS variables for maintainability and consistency.

 ### Typography Overview

-**Lora** is the primary serif font, used for all body text and headings (H2-H6).
-It's a variable font with weights ranging from 400 (Regular) to 700 (Bold), allowing for rich typographic expression without loading multiple font files.
+**Lora** (variable 400–700) is the primary serif font for all body text and headings H2–H6.
+As a variable font, all weights are available without additional downloads.

-**Playfair Display** is reserved for the page title (H1) and key accent elements, providing an elegant serif display font.
-Only the 400-weight regular version is loaded, keeping file size minimal.
+**Playfair Display** (weight 400) is reserved exclusively for the page title (H1), providing elegant serif display styling.

-**Cascadia Mono** is a crisp monospace font used for inline code blocks and fixed-width content.
-It provides excellent legibility for technical text and code snippets while maintaining consistent spacing.
+**Cascadia Mono** is a crisp monospace font for inline code and code blocks, with excellent legibility for technical content.

-### Heading Hierarchy with Variable Font Weights
+### Heading Hierarchy and Scaling

-The heading levels now use progressively bolder weights to create clear visual distinction:
+Headings follow a major second (1.125x) scale with proportional margins:

+- **Root font size:** 18px (1em = 18px)
+- **H1:** 2.1em (37.8px), Playfair Display, centered
+- **H2–H6:** 1em minimum margin-top, 0.8em margin-bottom, proportional font weights
+- **Line height:** 1.2em (var(--space-lg)) for all headings

 ## H2 Headings

-The h2 uses weight 650 at 1.6em, making it stand out prominently as a major section break.
+The h2 uses weight 600 at 1.8em, making it stand out prominently as a major section break.
 This strong visual presence makes it ideal for the top-level divisions in your content.

 ### H3 Headings

-The h3 uses weight 600 at 1.35em, making it lighter than h2 but still authoritative.
+The h3 uses weight 600 at 1.6em, matching h2's weight but in a smaller size.
 It should be used for major subsections within your content.

 #### H4 Headings

-The h4 uses weight 550 at 1.15em, providing a moderate level of emphasis.
+The h4 uses weight 550 at 1.4em, providing a moderate level of emphasis.
 It's suitable for subsections within h3 sections and provides a subtle but clear distinction from regular text.

 ##### H5 Headings

-The h5 uses weight 500 at 1.1em, providing a moderate touch.
+The h5 uses weight 550 at 1.2em, providing a moderate touch.
 Use this for minor subdivisions or detailed sections where you want visual separation without the strong emphasis of higher heading levels.

 ###### H6 Headings

-The h6 uses weight 450 at 1.05em.
+The h6 uses weight 500 at 1.1em.
 It's best used for deep subsections or minor details—the increased size gives it heading status while staying light enough for subtle emphasis.

+## Spacing System

+All spacing uses a consistent variable system (root: 18px):

+- **--space-xs:** 0.25em (4.5px)
+- **--space-sm:** 0.5em (9px)
+- **--space-base:** 0.6em (10.8px)
+- **--space-md:** 1em (18px)
+- **--space-lg:** 1.2em (21.6px)
+- **--space-xl:** 1.5em (27px)

+Font sizes also use variables:

+- **--font-small:** 0.9em (16.2px) — tags, metadata, smaller text
+- **--font-smaller:** 0.8em (14.4px) — fine print, captions

 ## Font Performance

-This optimized typography stack is lean and efficient:
+This typography stack is lean and efficient:

-- **Lora Regular:** 82 KB (covers weights 400–700)
+- **Lora Regular:** 82 KB (variable font, weights 400–700)
-- **Lora Italic:** 90 KB (italic styles, weights 400–700)
+- **Lora Italic:** 90 KB (variable font, weights 400–700)
-- **Playfair Display:** 19 KB (accent font, weight 400 only)
+- **Playfair Display:** 19 KB (weight 400 only)
-- **Cascadia Mono:** ~15 KB (monospace font for code)
+- **Cascadia Mono:** ~15 KB
 - **Total:** ~206 KB

-The use of variable fonts means that all weight values between 400 and 700 are available without additional file downloads.
-The Lora italic variant enables elegant styling for subtitles, post metadata, and comment information.
-Cascadia Mono provides a professional monospace alternative to system fonts while remaining lightweight.
+Variable fonts eliminate the need for multiple weight files.
+The system is 100% CSS-variable-driven for easy maintenance and adjustments.

 ## Basic Text Formatting